The Effects Contacts Have on Your Eyes

 Eating well and exercising regularly helps to keep your eyes healthy.
 Again, your eyes are made up of muscles, so you need to feed them well and keep them in great shape.

 Remember, your eyes are your responsibility.
-You need to be aware of the risks of wearing contact lens and act accordingly.
+You need to be aware of the risks of wearing contact lenses and act accordingly.

 This article has given you the necessary information for you to make your own decision about contact lenses.
-It has also hopefully illuminated some of the risks you face by opting for traditional contacts instead of a more natural treatment.
+We hope that if you continue to wear them, you will take taking care of them seriously!

 Our Rebuild Your Vision Ocu-Plus Formula Contains All 17 Vitamins, Minerals, and Herbal Supplements to Improve Your Eye Health!